 The entrance examination consists of a multiple choice language proficiency test in English, a Test of Written English, an essay assignment on general topics for Art History, Studio Art, Communication and Political Science majors, or a test in Mathematics (Arithmetic and Basic Algebra) for Business and Economics majors, and a personal interview.

-The examination fee in Budapest is EUR 100.
+.
 If the entrance exam takes place outside Budapest, in the home country of the applicant, an additional fee will be charged by the local representative.